A Command Economy Tends To Exist Under A: Complete Guide

 The Human Cost

 When the state tells you what to produce, there’s little room for consumer preference.
-On top of that, that often leads to shortages of everyday items, long lines, and a black market that thrives on the gaps left by official planning.
+And that often leads to shortages of everyday items, long lines, and a black market that thrives on the gaps left by official planning.
 Think about the infamous “queue culture” in many former socialist states—people waiting hours for basic goods that never seemed to run out in the West.

 Global Perception